infinite-table/infinite-react/www/pages/docs/learn/selection/row-selection.page.md

 description: InfiniteTable DataGrid component supports single and multiple row selection, including checkbox column selection and lazy rows selection
 ---

 `InfiniteTable` offers support for both single and multiple row selection.

 Multiple row selection allows people to select rows just like they would in their MacOS Finder app, by clicking desired rows and using the cmd/shift keys as modifiers.

-The DataGrid also offers support for **checkbox selection**, which is another easy way of interacting with grid rows, especially when grouped/nested data is used.
+The DataGrid also offers support for **checkbox selection**, which is another easy way of interacting with grid rows, especially when grouped or nested data is used.

 Row selection (both single and multiple) is driven by the <DPropLink name="rowSelection" /> prop